-If you can’t make it to the North Pole this year, there’s plenty of fun going on in the city to keep the kids entertained.
+If you can’t make it to the North Pole this year, there’s plenty of fun going on in the city to keep the kids entertained during the winter break in Toronto.
 From outdoor excursions to keep them moving, to indoor activities that are sneakily educational, get them engaged and unplugged… at least for a little while.

 Visit High Park

 The crown jewel of Toronto parks, the kids could spend an entire day exploring one of the many trails, nature walks and play areas including the legendary Jamie Bell Adventure Playground.
 Plus, there’s a zoo which is open year-round, an ice skating rink and a tobogganing hill located at Howard Park and Parkside Drive.

 Grand Bizarre on Exhibition Place Grounds, 15 Saskatchewan Rd.

 Inspired by fire, ice and light, Northern Lights is a drive thru art exhibit running until Jan.
 8, featuring immersive light installations, holiday decor and plenty of photo ops.
 A perfect winter break activity for kids who are the type to do their own exploring, make sure to put this dazzling Toronto show on your list.

 Bundle up and get ready for an epic adventure at one of the many hills around Toronto.
 There are plenty of kid-friendly slopes for every skill level, including the hills at Trinity Bellwoods (790 Queen St. W.), Withrow Park (725 Logan Ave.) and Bickford Parks and Christie Pits (400 Grace St. & 750 Bloor St. W.).

 Tour a museum